Overview – Shamwari GR

 - Only fully inclusive expensive packages, no self-drive or budget accommodation

-Shamwari is the oldest and best private wildlife reserve in the Cape.
+Shamwari is the oldest private wildlife reserve in the Cape.
 Sightings of all of the Big Five are quite regular, although less guaranteed than in many private wildlife reserves in the Greater Kruger area.
-Leopard sightings are a bit hit and miss, but the shy black rhino is often spotted as well as the more common white rhino.
+Leopard sightings are a bit hit-and-miss, but the shy black rhino is often spotted as well as the more common white rhino.

 Weather & Climate